Redfin shiner

-The redfin shiner (Lythrurus umbratilis) is a freshwater fish in the family Cyprinidae.
-The redfin shiner is most commonly found in the Ohio and Mississippi River basins, as well as in drainages of the Great Lakes, all of which are in the United States.
+The redfin shiner (Lythrurus umbratilis) is a freshwater is a freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+The redfin shiner is most commonly found in the Ohio and Mississippi River basins, as well as in drainages of the Great Lakes.
 The diet of the redfin shiner consists mostly of algae and small insects.
 This species prefers calm water in low-gradient streams over substrates of gravel or sand with some vegetation.

 Description

 The average adult redfin shiner is 3.5 in long.
 The redfin shiner is easily identifiable with its deeply compressed body, large eyes and attractive colors.
 Its body is a light olive color with a dusky stripe along the spine of the fish.
 The sides often appear very silvery with a reddish tint in the breeding males.